bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 17.2 Eight-Bit Clean Encodings pp 244
+Ch 17.2 Source Encoding is Per-File pp 244